HawkdotDev/discoreDB/README.md

-# textDB
+# discoreDB

-textDB is a NoSQL database system built on top of the Discord API.
-It allows users to store and retrieve data in text format within Discord chat, providing a lightweight alternative to traditional database systems like MongoDB.
+discoreDB is a NoSQL database system built on top of the Discord API.
+It allows users to store and retrieve data in text format within Discord chat, providing a lightweight alternative to traditional database systems.

 ## Features